Obixander/Flowcoach/Docs/Requirement-Specification.md

 ### Subsystem 07: Administator System
 ---
 1. The Admin needs to be able to access a separate website for administrating the "App"
-1. The Admin needs to be able to add new content to both the emotion panel and bodyflow
+2. The Admin needs to be able to add new content to the emotion panel
+3. The admin needs to be able to add new content to a Q&A page
+4. The admin needs to be able to add new content to the bodyflow page
+5. The admin needs to be able to add new content to a Psychoeducation page
+---
-2. The admin needs to be able to remove content from both the emotion panel and bodyflow
+6. The admin needs to be able to remove content from the emotion panel
+7. The admin needs to be able to remove content from a Q&A page
+8. The admin needs to be able to remove content from the bodyflow page
+9. The admin needs to be able to remove content from a Psychoeducation page
+---
-3. The Admin needs to be able to Change content from both the emotion panel and bodyflow
+10. The Admin needs to be able to change content from the emotion panel
+11. The admin needs to be able to change c ontent from a Q&A page
+12. The Admin needs to be able to change content from the bodyflow page
+13. The admin needs to be able to change content from a Psychoeducation page

 ### Subsystem 08: Payment System
 ---